freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/compare-scopes-of-the-var-and-let-keywords.md

     };
   }
 }
-console.log(printNumTwo());
-// returns 2
+console.log(printNumTwo()); // 2
-console.log(i);
-// returns "i is not defined"
+console.log(i); // "i is not defined"
 ```

 `i` is not defined because it was not declared in the global scope.
-It is only declared within the for loop statement. `printNumTwo()` returned the correct value because three different `i` variables with unique values (0, 1, and 2) were created by the `let` keyword within the loop statement.
+It is only declared within the `for` loop statement. `printNumTwo()` returned the correct value because three different `i` variables with unique values (0, 1, and 2) were created by the `let` keyword within the loop statement.

 # --instructions--

-Fix the code so that `i` declared in the if statement is a separate variable than `i` declared in the first line of the function.
+Fix the code so that `i` declared in the `if` statement is a separate variable than `i` declared in the first line of the function.
 Be certain not to use the `var` keyword anywhere in your code.

 This exercise is designed to illustrate the difference between how `var` and `let` keywords assign scope to the declared variable.
 When programming a function similar to the one used in this exercise, it is often better to use different variable names to avoid confusion.